 This unprecedented public health crisis is going to be a trial by fire for companies that haven’t previously invested in remote work, but those who have already built a culture around virtual collaboration should be well-positioned to execute and keep employees engaged and productive.”

 Using a work management platform like Wrike that empowers remote teams to collaborate seamlessly is a gamechanger for dispersed teams.
 Moving key project communication and assets out of email and into one, centralized location makes collaboration easier for remote teams.
 With projects and workflow status all in one place, managers can balance workloads, measure performance, and create a working-from-home policy template that suits every employee.
-Over 2 million trust Wrike's work management platform; start your free trial today to learn how we can help your team work better together!
+Over 2 million trust Wrike's work management platform; start your free trial today to learn how we can help your team work better together.